 Wedge

 We don't know who exactly Wedge is.
 We do know that he rummages through Wrack Line to see what he can find and places himself on the site at whim.
-We don't mind because he brings us stories of what he has been, done and seen.
+We don't mind because he brings stories of what he has been, done and seen.

 He reckons he's immortal because, though fictional, once someone has heard about him, he's in their head forever.